-If you’re after a lighter, fresher red wine, look no further than the parent grape of a more famous variety.
+If you’re after a lighter, fresher red wine, look no further than Cabernet Franc, a mysterious parent grape of the more famous Cabernet Sauvignon variety.

 The more expensive, and you could argue more famous (in terms of historical fame), are the Cabernet Franc wines from Bordeaux.
 There it’s usually blended with other reds such as Cabernet Sauvignon and Merlot.
-On the right bank is where it shines and features heavily in the blend of wines from regions such as Pomerol and Saint-Émilion.
+On the right bank is where it shines, and features heavily in the blended wines from regions such as Pomerol and Saint-Émilion.

 The Bordeaux style of Cabernet Franc highlights the grape’s natural tannins and the wines can look like lighter bodied Cabernet Sauvignon.

 While in the Loire, the wines highlight the grape’s natural acidity, and in regions such as Chinon and Saumur, the style is lighter and full of fruit and spice.